tiagonnascimento/sf-orgdevmode-builds/README.md

 - For other types of deployments:
   - If `type` is `datapack`, the `manifestFile` field is required;
   - If `type` is `anonymousApex`, the `apexScript` field is required;
   - If `type` is `command`, the `command` field is required - this could be any shell command that you want to execute.
+There is also the possibility to instruct the plugin to include the connected target-org in any specific format that you want using for that the two optional parameters `includeTargetOrg` (default to `false`) and `targetOrgFormat` (default to `--target-org`).

 ## Files: package.xml